Emergency:

 2. Surgical Complications

-Rare complications like infection, blood clots, or implant failure can occur in 1-2% of cases.
+Although rare, complications like infection, blood clots, or implant failure occur in 1-2% of cases.

 3. Persistent Pain

-While uncommon, a small percentage of patients experience ongoing pain post knee surgery.
+A small percentage of patients experience ongoing pain even after surgery.

 4. Recovery Challenges